Hariharan-SV/Hariharan-SV/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on projects.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...